nivedithan97/ml-study-guide/README.md

 # ml-study-guide

-My university machine learning notes, covering foundational concepts and coding exercises in Python.
-Built to reinforce my understanding and share with others diving into ML.
+## Goals

+- Solidify my understanding of Machine Learning concepts
+- Bridge theory and practice with code examples
+- Create a reference that others can learn from

 ### Table of Contents